Parentheses () | Definition, Punctuation, Rules & Examples

 Parentheses are used to add extra information in a sentence.
-In academic writing, they are most often used to convey technical information such as equations, to introduce acronyms, and for in-text citations.
+In academic writing, they are most often used to convey technical information such as equations, to introduce acronyms, and for parenthetical citations.

 - The results were sorted by gross domestic product (GDP; Odin, 2018).